-First, let’s explain what is the role of a seller’s agent and that of a buyer’s agent.
+Let’s explain the role of a seller’s agent, and that of a buyer’s agent is.
 Say you’re selling a house.
 You used The OFFICIAL Real Estate Agent Directory® and found Agent Susan.
-You talked to her, she saw your house, gave several tips on how to raise the Fair Market Value of it and she was really comprehensive Creating a Plan to Sell Your House.
-She’s amazing; so you hire her and now you’re selling a house together.
+You talked to her, she saw your home, gave several tips on how to raise the Fair Market Value of it and she was really comprehensive, creating a plan to sell your house.
+She’s amazing, so you hire her and now you’re selling a house together.
 Agent Susan is your selling agent.
 Two months later, when she was hosting one of her amazing Open Houses filled with Scents that Attract Home Buyers and other time-tested tactics, Agent Susan was approached by a slick young man.
 He says: “Hey, I’m Agent Ted.
 I’m representing this family buying a home and this house is perfect for them!
 Wanna do business?
-Let me follow you on instagram and I’ll DM you with the e-vite to further discuss this on a Skype call, ok?”.
+Let me follow you on Instagram and I’ll DM you with the e-vite to further discuss this on a Skype call, ok?”.
 Aside from being a Social Media Savvy Agent, Agent Ted, in this situation, is the buyer’s agent.

 So, basically, a seller’s agent represents the person selling a house and the buyer’s agent represents the person buying a home.
 The former, also known as “listing agent”, is the one responsible for preparing, listing and marketing the house for sale.
 The latter is the one who searches the Multiple Listing Service (MLS) for houses and approaches the seller’s agent to negotiate and make an offer on behalf of his/her clients that hopefully will be the ones buying the home.